Mort's Palisades Deli: Closing

 Farberow died in 2002, and in 2007 his widow Bobbie decided to sell the deli to former Los Angeles mayor and area resident Richard Riordan, who owned several other eateries in the Pacific Palisades area including the seafood restaurant Gladstones and the Original Pantry restaurant in downtown Los Angeles.
 Riordan re-opened the deli under the name "Village Pantry" in 2008.
-Eater magazine described the re-opened deli as "wiped clean of its former self (save for the "planned" memorial wall for former owners Mort and Bobbie Farberow)" and criticised the raised prices.
+Eater magazine described the re-opened deli as "wiped clean of its former self (save for the "planned" memorial wall for former owners Mort and Bobbie Farberow)" and criticized the raised prices.

 Celebrity clientele

 Mort’s boasted a long list of notable celebrity patrons including Larry David, Larry King, and Marlon Brando.
 One day, Marlon Brando came into the deli and proprietor Mort Farberow was the only person in the place who recognized him.
 Another time in 2001, actor and local resident Steve Guttenberg was having lunch with his mother at Mort's when he encountered fellow actors and former honorary mayors Martin Short and Anthony Hopkins.
-Guttenberg's mother was encouraging him to run for honorary mayor of the Palisades at the time, and recalling the memory at the deli Guttenberg said, “My mom went up to Tony and said, “Excuse me, Hannibal, should my son be mayor?”.
-Hopkins replied, “It would be a wonderful thing.”
-Guttenberg would indeed later serve as honorary mayor of Pacific Palisades.
+Guttenberg's mother was encouraging him to run for honorary mayor of the Palisades at the time, and recalling the memory at the deli Guttenberg said, "My mom went up to Tony and said, 'Excuse me, Hannibal, should my son be mayor?'
+Hopkins replied, 'It would be a wonderful thing.'"Guttenberg would later serve as honorary mayor of Pacific Palisades.

 In popular culture

-Mort's Palisades Deli was featured prominently in several episodes of the HBO original series Curb Your Enthusiasm as "Leo's Deli ".
+Mort's Palisades Deli was featured prominently in several episodes of the HBO original series Curb Your Enthusiasm as "Leo's Deli".